 How to Write Copy for SEO?

-Keep these tips in mind when creating content for your website:
+Keep these tips in mind when writing copy for SEO and when creating content for your website:

 - Set yourself apart from the crowd.
 Start with identifying what sets your company apart from your competitors.
 Let’s say you run a ski shop.
 Do you offer discounted ski tune-ups?
 Free demo days?
 Are you the oldest ski shop in town?
 Do you have an easy return policy?
 Start with identifying the key feature/service that sets you apart, and then focus on providing a quality, positive experience for visitors to your site.